-This dairy-free, roasted red pepper pasta is creamy and packed with flavor.
+This dairy-free, and gluten free, roasted red pepper pasta is creamy and packed with flavor.
 It’s the perfect dish for your next pasta night!Jump to Recipe

 This creamy roasted red pepper pasta gets it’s creaminess from cashews… no heavy cream here!
 Although I do believe you can still eat dairy (organic/full fat) on a real food diet, I am mostly dairy-free, so creating creamy, dairy-free recipes is a must for me!